PaulUwalaka/AI-Powered-Job-Application-Automation-Workflow/README.md

 * Used to create a structured "Job Board" input form.
 This form captures essential job details like "Job Title," "Company Name," "Job Description," and "Requirements."
 * Ensures consistent and easy data entry for new job opportunities.
 *  **Google Sheets:**
-*  Serves as the central data respository, automatically collecting and organizing all submissions from the google form.
+*  Serves as the central data repository, automatically collecting and organizing all submissions from the Google form.
 *  Acts as the primary trigger source for the entire AI automation.
 *  Centralizes job data and initiates the next phase of automation.
 ### Phase 2: AI Automation Trigger & Core AI Agent Setup